sampart/WhiteOctoberTCPDFBundle/README.md

-_This project is looking for maintainers - [details here](https://github.com/whiteoctober/WhiteOctoberTCPDFBundle/issues/57)._
+_This project is not actively maintained.
+For Symfony 3.4 and above, you may wish to use [this fork](https://github.com/Qipsius/QipsiusTCPDFBundle)._

 WhiteOctoberTCPDFBundle
 =======================